 Time for the American College of Sports Medicine to acknowledge that humans, like all other earthly creatures, do not need to be told how much to drink during exercise

-Tags: running, water, fun, sports, bad science, exercise, self-treatment, treatment, controversy, debunkery, scientific medicine
+Tags: running, fun, water, sports, bad science, exercise, self-treatment, treatment, controversy, debunkery, scientific medicine

 Two articles on PainSci cite Noakes 2007: 1.
 Water Fever and the Fear of Chronic Dehydration 2.
 Why Drink Water After Massage?